 I saw there were some bad reviews for this, but I really enjoyed it.

 I found this is show entertaining and sweet.
-The plot was a little slow at times but a show like this doesn't need to be super fast paced or have a bunch of twists and turns.
+The plot was a little slow at times but a show like this doesn't need to be super fast paced or have a bunch of twists.
 It is cute and made me feel happy and smile.
 I love Natuski and Shizuka's relationship.
 They are really heartwarming partners.

-think there is anything wrong with having a show like this, especially in these trying times.
+I don't think there is anything wrong with having a show like this, especially in these trying times.
 It doesn't have the tone of some weird political propaganda.
-I support these strong, loving, cute politicians!
+I support strong, cute anime girl politicians

 No show this season screamed "Wasted Potential" more than Idol Jihen.
 Wait!..
 A show about idol politicians has wasted potential?
 Believe it or not yes it does.
 In fact, I'd say Idol Jihen had all of the ingredients to make it great.
 However, it had neither the talent nor the drive to actually get there.